 Of course, the actual charging speed depends on your device’s settings and usage.
 It will be much faster to charge your device when it’s off, and it will be slow as you play games or use any heavy tasks.

-Below are our testing condition that we used and think most people would use in the general situation:
+Below is the testing condition that we used and think most people would use in the general situation:

 - Turn off the display: Never (Always-on display)